USEPA/MCSimMod/paper/paper.md

 \end{equation}
 where $t_0$ is the inital value of the independent variable.
 Equation \autoref{eq:ic_general} is often described as a statement of the "initial conditions" of the system, and solving a system of ODEs subject to such initial conditions is called solving an initial value problem (IVP).

 For the R programming language and environment [@R], there are at least two packages available that facilitate solving of IVPs.
 The R package `deSolve` [@deSolve] can be used to solve IVPs for ODEs that have been encoded either in R or in a compiled language, such as C or Fortran.
-For models encoded in a compiled language, one can compile the model source code to generate machine code that typically executes much more quickly than \proglang{R} code, which must be "interpreted" anew each time it's executed on a computer.
+For models encoded in a compiled language, one can compile the model source code to generate machine code that typically executes much more quickly than R code, which must be "interpreted" anew each time it's executed on a computer.
 The `deSolve` package includes functions that provide interfaces to well-documented, public-domain IVP solution routines implemented in FORTRAN, including four ODE integrators from the package ODEPACK, and in C, including solvers of the Runge-Kutta family.
 The R package `mrgsolve` [@mrgsolve] also includes functions that can be used to solve IVPs.
 These `mrgsolve` functions provide interfaces to IVP solution routines implemented in C++.
 Despite their different implementations, the packages `deSolve` and `mrgsolve` use many of the same underlying IVP solution algorithms.

 # Statement of need